Denver Personal Injury Attorney

 These discussions will almost always involve analysis of the injuries claimed, the type of medical treatment already received and likely to be required in the future, the facts of the accident itself and other critical facts.
 Because insurance adjusters will do everything in their power to minimize or deny claims, an aggressive attorney can be an accident victim’s most important ally.

-When Litigation Proves Necessary
+When Litigation Proves Necessary in Denver, CO

-Though most personal injury claims reach a mutually agreeable resolution through the negotiation process, there are times in which it is necessary to proceed to formal litigation and ultimately trial in order for justice to truly be done.
+Though most Denver personal injury claims reach a mutually agreeable resolution through the negotiation process, there are times in which it is necessary to proceed to formal litigation and ultimately trial in order for justice to truly be done.
 When this is the case, a lengthy pretrial discovery or fact-finding period will commence, motions will be heard, and further attempts at settlement will be made.

 If trial appears inevitable, a skilled Denver personal injury attorney will bring significant advocacy skills to the table at each stage of the process, including jury selection, presentation of effective opening statements, examination of witnesses, making of closing statements and presentation of jury instructions.
 Ideally, the end result is an award of compensation for the victim, but if the outcome is unfavorable, the possibility of an appeal may then be explored.